mor-1/evaluation-guide/content/evaluation-guide/strategic-partners/ibm.md

 seo_video: "ibm"
 ---

-IBM—the leader in enterprise cloud—and Mendix - the leader in low code development - have partnered to help enterprises shorten time-to-value when building applications.
+IBM — the leader in enterprise cloud — and Mendix — the leader in low code development — have partnered to help enterprises shorten time-to-value when building applications.
 IBM Cloud is built for the enterprise, and it is the only cloud that integrates public, private, multi-cloud, and an on-premises data center through a single architecture.
 Furthermore, it is designed for cognitive workloads.
 IBM has selected Mendix as the preferred low-code development platform for use on top of IBM Cloud.

 {{% youtube fMBEMoyzcXc %}}

 ## What Type of Partnership Does Mendix Have with IBM? {#type}

 The strong business partnership between Mendix and IBM allows us to support our joint customers in the best possible way.
-This partnership ensures applications build on Mendix run on IBM Cloud and integrate with IBM Services as smoothly as possible.
+This partnership ensures applications built on Mendix run on IBM Cloud and integrate with IBM Services as smoothly as possible.

 For details, see [What Type of Partnership Does Mendix Have with IBM?](ibm-partnership#ibm-partnership-type).